A Travel Price Comparison for Families, Couples, and Backpackers Belgium vs. Spain for Families, Couples, Museums & Attractions, and Food

 Spain

 Spain is a gorgeous, friendly, and diverse country.
-Many visitors also come because of it's amazing beauty.
+Many visitors also come to Spain because of it's amazing beauty.
 Visitors also love the shopping, museums, theater, and adventure travel.

 From the popular coastlines to the rugged interior, Spain is full of history, natural beauty, vibrant people, amazing cities, unique cuisines, and gorgeous views.
 While Madrid is the capital, it's by no means the main attraction of a country full of beaches, ancient castles, and cultural diversity.
 Barcelona is the hub of the Catalan region with its own unique culture, and the southern areas have a deep historic relationship with Moorish culture, too.
 Visitors will also find epic hikes, world-class food, vineyards and wineries, epic nightlife, famous art, natural wildlife, multiple coastlines, cultural dances and music, friendly smiles, and affordable prices.